 The first-ever Surgeon General’s Report on Alcohol, Drugs, and Health, released in the fall of 2016, reviews what is known about substance misuse and how that knowledge can be used to address substance misuse and related consequences.
 The Prevention and Recovery chapters includes sections on programs for college students.
 Read more.

-The ACHA (American College Health Association) Task Force for Opioid Prescribing in College Health has created these guidelines to further an understanding of the issues surrounding opioid prescribing; review major concepts designed to maximize safety and reduce potential for abuse; and identify possible avenues to assist addicted students with rehabilitation, recovery, and return to the college environment.
+The American College Health Association Task Force for Opioid Prescribing in College Health has created these guidelines to further an understanding of the issues surrounding opioid prescribing; review major concepts designed to maximize safety and reduce potential for misuse; and identify possible avenues to assist students with an opioid use disorder with rehabilitation, recovery, and return to the college environment.
 Read more.

 SAMHSA’s Strategic Prevention Framework is a dynamic, data-driven planning process that prevention professionals can use to understand and more effectively address the substance misuse and related mental health problems facing their communities.
 Read more.

 In October 2019, the American College Health Association released their updated Standards of Practice for Health Promotion in Higher Education, which serve as a guiding document for professionals who conduct, support, supervise, or have oversight over departments facilitating health promotion processes on their respective campuses.
 The Standards of Practice are not intended to be a prescriptive formula; rather, they offer a goal for which health promotion professionals in higher education can strive.
 The document’s purpose is to serve as a framework for the practice of health promotion in higher education to support student success and well-being.
 Read more.